Rishi138/Omni-Drift-GPR-Localization/README.md

 requirement.
 The correction does not need to happen in real time because it has already happened before the match begins.

-The scaling argument is the strongest case for the pipeline.
+The feedforward layer is the strongest case for the pipeline.
 Manual PID tuning by feel is repeated from scratch for every bot, every movement type, every season.
 It does not transfer.
 It does not improve with reuse.
 It scales with neither team size nor season length.
 This pipeline runs